shrina09/Investment-Finder/README.md

-# Investment-Finder
+# Finance Chip
-Investment Finder helps people find a good investement option in the GTA from their assets and income they give to the program.
+Finance Chip helps people find a good investment option in Southern Ontario from their yearly income, expenses, the amount they want to save, and the amount of savings they want to add on top of their leftover income and give them investment options.
+The investment options are cars, homes, and offices.
+There are different sub suggestions in the each of these options from their type to their geographical location in Southern Ontario.
+Finace chip is there to help people with their investments!